 4. Shoot anywhere you can, but make good images

-Good images is the sum total of a good concept, composition, lighting and post-processing.
+Good images are the sum total of a good concept, composition, lighting, and post-processing.

 You cannot make a good image without a good concept.
 It is important that you know how to shoot better stock photos even before you can think about selling stock.
 A good stock image has to be clean, without artefacts, devoid of noise as well as unintentional clutter.

 It must make a clear and obvious statement.
 You can make three different emotional assumptions from an image but those assumptions must clear.
 In other words no hidden innuendos.

 5. Study what’s already available & Follow Trends

 By studying what’s already available for download you get to know what others have already achieved.
 This is a sort of ‘scrubbing of ideas’.
 Ideas that you are likely to come up at the scene and work on only to find out that they have already been done before is just a waste of time.
 They will get rejected eventually.
 This exercise helps you eliminate the ideas that have already been done and finalize the ones that are fresh.

 We recently covered three stock photos, which have each been sold over 100 times.
 You will have to come up with something similar but at the same time different!

 Get inspired by future trends & make better stock photos

 - Gadgets like the Amazon Kindle & instant news feeds to your mobile (and the dead of traditional media).